-In this post, CTO Neil Kidd explains why Altitude Angel have invested in building the necessary real-time data processing technology for one of aviation's most important international systems, and shows us why other big names in the business often get this wrong.
-He walks us through a real-life NOTAM, set to come in to effect on the 18th April over London, and demonstrates why Altitude Angel goes the extra mile - or 554 million square metres, to be precise - to help you fly safely and legally.
+Why Altitude Angel have invested in building the necessary real-time data processing technology for one of aviation’s most important international systems, and why other big names in the business often get this wrong.

 The consequences of less accurate – but common – NOTAM data processing are potentially very severe, particularly in the context of ongoing talks in the UK and around the world, requiring citizens to use ‘safety apps’ and giving new enforcement powers to police officers.
 Any enforcement or regulatory activity based on inaccurate data could, in many scenarios, give an officer the impression a flight is operating in an illegal area when in fact it is not.
 Any drone pilot making a decision about where to fly using such inaccurate data is increasingly likely to find themselves at odds with the law, potentially increasing the risk to people on the ground or in the air.

 On April 18th, 2018, a large Temporary Flight Restriction (TFR) is going to become active over London.
 When companies process this data and it appears in maps and data feeds relied upon by drones and drone operators, it’s crucial this data is processed accurately.
 However, as we’ll show in this post, it’s not uncommon – especially in the drone ecosystem – to find that most companies don’t take the right steps to process the data correctly.